More Than 112 Million Protected Healthcare Information Records Were Breached in 2015 Alone!

 The practice agreed to settle potential violations of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Privacy and Security Rules with the U.S. Department of Health and Human Services (HHS), Office for Civil Rights (OCR).
 The practice paid $750,000 and will adopt a robust corrective action plan to correct deficiencies in its HIPAA compliance program.
 (Click here for the complete story!)

-Fines have have been levied into the $100 million range!
+Fines have have been levied up above the $100 million range!

 A simple Risk Analysis would have prevented this severe fine.